truemiller/python-backtesting/README.md

 # Backtesting.py Crypto Trading Strategies

-A few rule-based trading strategies backtested on ByBit spot OHLCV data.

-These are ideas I wanted to test and optimize for different markets, and determine profitability.
+A few rule-based trading strategies backtested on ByBit spot OHLCV data These are ideas I wanted to test and optimize for different markets go determine viability

 ## Dependencies